wimblerobotics/wifi_logger_visualizer/README.md

 ## Contributions

 I'd like to thank Sergei Grichine for his large contributions to this project, especially to the standalone heat map code.
-Please visit his [github](https://github.com/slgrobotics) add a star in recognition for his many contributions to robotics.
+Please visit his [github](https://github.com/slgrobotics) and add a star in recognition for his many contributions to robotics.